aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-an-english-translation_(eve.feinstein_2013-03-17).html.md

 “And Adonai brought us out of Egypt”:
 Not by an angel
 and not by a messenger,
-but the Holy One, blessed is He, Himself, in His glory, as scripture relates: [God said,] “I will pass through the land of Egypt tonight, and I will smite every firstborn in the land of Egypt, from man to beast.
+but the blessed Holy One Himself, in His glory, as scripture relates: [God said,] “I will pass through the land of Egypt tonight, and I will smite every firstborn in the land of Egypt, from man to beast.
 And I will execute judgment against all the gods of Egypt.
 I am Adonai.”[foot]Exodus 12:12[/foot]</div></td>
 </tr>